SNAP Benefits in Mississippi: How to Apply and Qualify

 How to Check Your EBT Card Balance

-You can check your balance in several ways.
-Log into the ConnectEBT online portal, use the Benny app, call the number on your card, or check your last grocery or ATM receipt.
+You can check your balance online through the ConnectEBT portal, with the Benny app, or by calling the number on your card.
+Your balance is also printed on your last grocery receipt or available at an ATM.

 Check Your Mississippi EBT Balance